Avon Books, 1986,1998, 2004

-Discuss this bookMascot Animal:
+Discuss this book

 [1] Posted by laura kinsale on 01.08.2010

-Please feel welcome to discuss this book.
+(Comments closed due to spam.
+Feel free to email me or make contact on Twitter or Facebook.)
 All opinions are welcome, positive or negative, but civility and polite language are required for comments to remain.
 Political or religious references are not allowed, unless directly related to the book under discussion.
 I do answer questions but I seldom give interpretations about my books or characters, because I enjoy hearing what readers see in them.
 These comments and discussions replace my old forum at The Terrace.
-(Note that the spam captcha is an english word interspersed with a number—this may help you tell a letter from a number.
-If it’s still too hard to see, reload the page for another one.)
 WARNING: Book discussions may contain spoilers.

 [2] Posted by Evangeline on 01.11.2010